2023 Solar Incentives Guide for Santa Clarita, CA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that you think of when thinking about solar incentives.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-This is a tax credit that reduces your taxes by a specified percentage of the money you spend on solar panels for your home.
+When people think of solar incentives, federal incentives might be the first thing that comes to mind.
+You might have heard of the Federal Solar Investment Tax Credit, or ITC.
+This is a tax credit that reduces your taxes by a predetermined percentage of the money you spend on solar panels for your home.

 State & Local Solar Incentives